rdnajac/cbmf/docs/basespace.md

 bs authenticate
 ```

-### Verify

-Run 'bs whoami' to verify that you are authenticated:
+Finally, run 'bs whoami' to verify that you are authenticated:

 ```plaintext
 +----------------+----------------------------------------------------+